Up to 35% Off Raised Beds

 To encourage the growth of your coleus, you need to prune it.

-If you see your plants keep growing up and up and up, but you wish it to grow bigger and bushier, you will need to prune it.
+If you see your plants keep growing up and up, but you want them to grow bigger and bushier, you will need to prune.

 Big Leaves Dying Out